ApolloAuto/apollo/modules/data/tools/recorder/README.md

 ```

-If you want to copy something from system to record data in portable hard disk, please refer to the following confituration:
+If you want to copy something from system to record data in portable hard disk, please refer to the following configuration:
 ```
     carversion:                       # date type.
       if_record: true                 # if record.